 For this Bushnell Trophy TRS-25, glass quality is ok but you cannot use it under direct sunlight as the red dot is not bright enough.
 The optics is light (3.7 ounce) and compact (2.4 Inch length).
 Reticle size is a bit big at 3 MOAs but is usable.

 The Bushnell Trophy TRS-25 can handle .30-30 recoil and holds zero well.
-The red dot is durable for its price and comes with Lifetime Limited Warranty which which protects you from defects for the lifetime of the original owner.
+The red dot is durable for its price and comes with a Lifetime Limited Warranty which protect you from defects for the lifetime of the original owner.